Bank of England job will put Carney to the test

-Currently head of the Bank of Canada, Chancellor Osborne called Carney "the outstanding central banker of his generation."
+Currently head of the Bank of Canada, Britain's finance minister called Carney "the outstanding central banker of his generation."

-But he may struggle if he pushes for quick change at the Bank, despite its dramatically expanded powers.
+But he may struggle if he pushes for quick change at the BoE, despite its dramatically expanded powers.

-A first challenge for the Bank's only foreign governor in 319 years will be to temper expectations when he starts in July.
+A first challenge for the BoE's only foreign governor in 319 years will be to temper expectations when he starts in July.

-"Wanted, a new governor of the Bank.
+"Wanted, a new governor of the Bank of England.
 Only superhumans need apply," was how Ed Balls, an opposition Labour party lawmaker who was at the heart of the decision to give the bank control of interest rates in 1997, put it last year.

 Britain may have slipped back into recession.
 Policymakers are split over what to do next and the government insists it will not spend more to get growth going again.

-Carney has said his role would not be "a super governor position" and he would work with fellow policymakers to tackle "the immense challenges" ahead for the $2.5 trillion (1.63 trillion pounds) economy.
+Carney has said his role would not be "a super governor position" and he would work with fellow policymakers to tackle "the immense challenges" ahead for the $2.5 trillion economy.

 The 48 year-old has already had a taste of what he can expect from Britain's media when newspapers splashed details of his pay and benefits worth more than 850,000 pounds a year.